CodeYourFuture/GitHomeworkTest/README.md

 1. Fork this repository to create a version where you are the owner
 2. Clone the fork to your local machine
 3. Open the local repository in VSCode
-4. In VSCode, create a local branch called `add-bio-page`
+4. In VSCode, create a local branch called `bio-page`
 5. Create a new file called `FIRSTNAME_LASTNAME.md`
    - For example, if your name is Joe Smith then call your file `JOE_SMITH.md`
 6. In this file, write an introduction yourself.
 You should include: